Driving licence info

 • No sedatives

-• Drink plenty & eat normally beforehand
+• Drink enough & eat normally

 Don’t expect perfection